How to Handle Taxes as a Part-Year Resident

 Work with an experienced CPA

 If you have property in multiple states and need help navigating the tax requirements for each, don’t try to handle it alone.
-Contact the experts at Miller & Company and schedule a free consultation with the best rated accounting firm located in New York City, Washington, DC and Sarasota, FL to discuss your part-year resident tax questions and preparation needs.
+Contact the experts at Miller & Company and schedule a consultation with the best rated accounting firm located in New York City, Washington, DC and Sarasota, FL to discuss your part-year resident tax questions and preparation needs.